2017–18 Ascenso MX season: Second leg

-Promotion Final
+Campeón de Ascenso 2018

 The Promotion Final is a two-legged playoff between the winners of the Apertura and Clausura tournaments to determine which team will be promoted to Liga MX.
 The final would not be played if one team wins both the Apertura and Clausura tournaments, and they would be automatically promoted if they meet Liga MX requirements.
 The higher ranked team on the aggregate table, for the 2017–18 season, will play the second leg at home.

 The Apertura 2017 champion was Oaxaca.
 The Clausura 2018 champion was Tapachula.
 Since the change in regulation for the 2017–18 season, neither team is certified to be promoted to Liga MX.
 The winner of the final can receive the prize money of MXN$120 million from the relegated Liga MX team, Lobos BUAP, but would not participate in the following Liga MX season.
 The 2018–19 Liga MX season would then be played with 17 teams.
 On 1 May 2018, the league announced there would be no changes to the relegation and promotion regulations agreed to before the beginning of the season.
 The league reiterated, on 4 May 2018, that the final would be played for a monetary prize and must be played by the participating teams who would otherwise risk their disaffiliation.